Impending-Disaster/dosbian-setup/readme.txt

 to work.
 Install using the "Install" option and not the "Graphical Install" option.

-When presented with those options, deselect the "Debian Desktop Environment" and "Print server" options as we won't be needing them.
+At the "Software Selection" menu, deselect the "Debian Desktop Environment" and "Print server" options as we won't be needing them.

 DOSBIAN SETUP